-The spending package would:
+The proposed spending package encompasses several key provisions:

-Protect the right to affordable housing by significantly expanding critical housing assistance programs and making a historic investment in public housing, home to nearly two million people in the US
+Enhancing the right to affordable housing through substantial expansions of critical housing assistance programs and a historic investment in public housing, which is home to nearly two million Americans.

 Establishing a permanent family and medical leave program.

 Empowering a substantial number of workers to engage in collective bargaining for fair wages, adequate benefits, and safe working conditions by incorporating elements of the PRO Act, which limits companies' ability to discourage unions.

 Reforming the drug pricing system and providing affordable health insurance coverage to millions with low incomes by closing the Medicaid coverage gap and making the Affordable Care Act's marketplace subsidies permanent.

 Reducing child poverty by extending the Child Tax Credit expansion.